Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

 \subsubsection{Porosity}

-We examined the porosity of pure TPU-based syntactic foams to determine the effect of introducing GMBs into the matrix during additive manufacturing.
+We examined the porosity of TPU-based syntactic foams to determine the effect of introducing GMBs into the matrix during additive manufacturing.
+This porosity is the void content between the cell walls of the TPU, and does not consider the voids that exist within the GMB particles.
 The porosity values for TPU, SF60-20, and SF60-40 foams remained constant, ranging between 27 and 28 percent.
-However, the SF60-60 foam was found to have a 38 percent porosity, which can be attributed to an insufficient matrix available to successfully bond together a high volume fraction of GMBs.
-By altering the energy density supplied to the system, the porosity values of GMB-containing foams can decrease as was observed with the increase in cell wall thickness for pure TPU in the section \ref{microstructure}.
-From Fig. \ref{img:SEM_diffP}, we also noticed that for the same volume fraction of GMBs, decreasing the size of the GMBs decreased the cell wall size, hence increased the porosity of the foam.
-With increase in the particle density in the TPU/GMB blend, the transmittance and absorbance of the mixture get altered as mentioned in Section \ref{PSD}; raising the energy density of the laser can therefore lower the porosity as the GMB content increases as can be observed in Fig. \ref{img:SEM_diffP}.
-If smaller particles are incorporated, a higher energy density can be supplied to the system to achieve the same porosity as the matrix without particles (sintered with lower energy density supplied) - this phenomenon can also be observed in Fig. \ref{img:SEM_diffP}.
-Having said that, we fixed the LPR in this study to maintain the energy supplied as a constant.
+However, the SF60-60 foam porosity increased significantly to 38 percent, which can be attributed to an insufficient matrix available to bind together a high volume fraction of GMBs.
+By altering the energy density supplied to the system, the porosity values of GMB-containing foams can decrease as was observed with the increase in cell wall thickness for pure TPU in the \textit{section} \ref{microstructure}.
+From Figure \ref{img:SEM_diffP}, we also noticed that for the same volume fraction of GMBs, decreasing the size of the GMBs decreased the cell wall size, hence increasing the porosity of the foam.
+An increase in particle density of the TPU/ GMB blend altered the transmittance and absorbance of the mixture (\textit{Section} \ref{PSD}).
+This suggests that raising the energy density of the laser with increasing GMB content can decrease the porosity as can be observed in Figure \ref{img:SEM_diffP}, comparing (a) - (d), (b) - (e), and (c) - (f).
+The same porosity can be achieved if higher energy density is supplied to a powder blend with smaller particles as compared to low energy density supplied to a blend without particles - this phenomenon can also be observed in Figure \ref{img:SEM_diffP} comparing (a) - (e).